umarhassan-mitodl/16.842-fall-2015/content/pages/syllabus.md

 2.  **Assignments**: Small teams of students will do the assignments.
 Each team will turn in _one deliverable_ per assignment with all team members that contributed clearly identified.
 The assignments will be scheduled such that they are more or less synchronized with the class materials.
 The assignment teams will have a team size of five (5) and there will be a total of five (5) assignments over the course of the semester.
 Student teams will be primarily formed separately for MIT and EPFL students.
 However, depending on the number of participants at both schools we may allow mixed teams.
 3.  **Readings**: The readings in this class are of _two types_.
 First, we will assign weekly readings from the NASA Systems Engineering Handbook and potentially other standard SE texts to supplement the class materials.
 You can expect to read about 30–40 pages per week in this fashion.
 It is important to read ahead of class to get more from the lectures.
 Second, we will have one or two journal or conference papers per week as assigned post- reading.
 These post-readings will be discussed during lecture and are not mandatory but are intended to provide a fresher and more in-depth perspective compared to the SE standard texts.
 4.  **Exams**: There will be two examinations in this class.
 The first will be a written on-line quiz where students show their understanding of key SE concepts.
 This exam will be administered about two-thirds through the semester once the bulk of the SE theory has been covered.
 The quiz will be open-book and open-internet.
 There will also be a short individual oral examination (20 minutes) at the end of the semester, which will take the form of a general discussion about SE fundamentals and its potential future applications.
-5.  **Design Competition**: Students will prepare a PDR-level design for the 2016 [Cansat Competition](http://www.cansatcompetition.com) through their assignments.
+5.  **Design Competition**: Students will prepare a PDR-level design for the 2016 {{% resource_link "58edf50f-2e83-4fd8-895f-7b60e4709753" "Cansat Competition" %}} through their assignments.
 The final deliverable will be a 30-minute PDR presentation given as a team.
 As a result of the final deliverable the three top teams at MIT and EPFL, respectively, will be invited to apply to the actual Cansat 2016 competition, should they choose to do so.

 {{< anchor "VModel" >}}{{< /anchor >}}{{< resource "dfe30f33-7f85-b8ae-2d33-ffc4884c1552" >}}